pagekite/libpagekite/README.md

    * Cross-compiling to Windows with autoconf is untested

-The back-end connector code is however considered mature and stable; the library does a good job connecting and *reconnecting* as necessary.
-The library is not currently known to crash.
+The back-end connector code is however considered mature and stable; the library does a good job connecting, relaying traffic and *reconnecting* as necessary.
+The library is not currently known to crash (on Linux) or have security vulnerabilities, aside from the SSL limitation above.

 ## License and Copyright ##